Juminstock/Juminstock/README.md

 <p>I am a rustacean 🦀,

 I work on blockchain with Rust🦀 and Ink!🦑, specifically for the Polkadot and Astar Network ecosystems.
-Additionally, I am learning to develop on the frontend with JavaScript, using its React and Next frameworks.
+Additionally, I am learning to develop on the frontend with JavaScript, using its Vue.js and Nuxt.js frameworks.
 Also, I'm an Astar technical ambassador ⚡.

 When I'm not working, I study, read, learn, teach, give talks, conduct classes and workshops, share valuable information, and contribute to the Web3 and Web2 development communities.
 I love helping and sharing knowledge.
 I'm a tech nerd who loves technology.
 Let's connect.
 Don't hesitate to write to me or follow us on social media, it's free and amazing.</p>